 Have you ever wondered how ladybugs got their name?
 Apparently the full name was once “Our Lady’s beetle” in reference to the Virgin Mary, whom farmers in the Middle Ages thought sent the beetles to eradicate the aphids eating their crops.
 How “ladybird” beetles became a thing, however, I still don’t know.
 If you do, please let me know in the comments, I’m curious.

 In recent years, invasive ladybugs have begun to outcompete native species for food sources, leading to the decline of native ladybugs in their original habitats throughout the United States.
 To further understand these changing populations, Cornell University started the Lost Ladybug Project, which asks citizens to send in pictures of any ladybugs they find so the Project can figure out where native ladybugs are still living.
 I’ve included the link here if you want to check it out!

-…Except for spiders.
-The poor guys; they did everything right and still don’t get the appreciation they deserve.
-They eat pests too, you know – just because they bite doesn’t mean they’re not helpful, they just like their personal space!
+…Well, except in the case of spiders.
+Poor spiders: they did everything right and they still don’t get the appreciation they deserve.
+Spiders eat pests too, you know – just because they bite doesn’t mean they’re not helpful, they just like their personal space!

-What if we called spiders lucky?
+What if we started calling spiders lucky?
 What if every time we saw a spider, we were like “sweet, a spider!
 Today’s going to be a good day”?
 Ladybugs are awesome, but spiders deserve some credit, too.